WhiteWolfGOD/PredictPro-main/README.md

 Welcome to the Stock Price Prediction App!
 This app allows you to visualize stock price data, explore technical indicators, and make short-term price predictions using machine learning models.

-Created and designed by [Atharva Sankhe](https://github.com/simpostor).
+Created and designed by [Arya Durne]

 ## Description